Caleb-o/c3-cookbook/src/getting_started.md

 ## About this book

-> This book is being written with 0.6.x in mind.
+> This is being written with 0.6.x in mind.
 It may include nightly releases that have fixed problems with 0.6.2.
 > If an example doesn't quite work with 0.6.2, try using the [latest](https://github.com/c3lang/c3c/releases/tag/latest) compiler.

 This was inspired by the [Zig Cookbook](https://github.com/zigcc/zig-cookbook) which displays common and more idiomatic ways to use Zig around certain problems.
 I wanted to create a community driven book, that would do the same for C3.
 I believe it is something that can help developers pickup C3, as it provides another source to browse.

 I have used new languages where documentation and community driven media was scarce, which made it very hard to get an understanding of the language in a more practical manner.
 Hopefully this book can help with this issue and get some more people into C3.